xregistry/spec/core/spec.md

 - The collection `count` attribute MUST only count the entities that match the filter expression(s).

-The format of the `filter` query parameter is:
+The format of the `?filter` query parameter is:

 ```yaml
 filter=EXPRESSION[,EXPRESSION]
 ```

 Where:
-- All `EXPRESSION` values within the scope of one `filter` query parameter MUST be evaluated as a logical `AND` and any matching entities MUST satisfy all of the specified expressions within that `filter` query parameter.
+- All `EXPRESSION` values within the scope of one `?filter` query parameter MUST be evaluated as a logical `AND` and any matching entities MUST satisfy all of the specified expressions within that `?filter` query parameter.
-- The `filter` query parameter can appear multiple times and if so MUST be evaluated as a logical `OR` and the response MUST include all entities that match any of the individual filter query parameters.
+- The `?filter` query parameter can appear multiple times and if so MUST be evaluated as a logical `OR` and the response MUST include all entities that match any of the individual `?filter` query parameters.

 The abstract processing logic would be:
-- For each `filter` query parameter, find all entities that satisfy all expressions for that `filter`.
+- For each `?filter` query parameter, find all entities that satisfy all expressions for that `filter`.
-- After processing all individual `filter` query parameters, combine those individual results into one result set and remove any duplicates - adjusting any collection `url` and `count` values as needed.
+- After processing all individual `?filter` query parameters, combine those individual results into one result set and remove any duplicates - adjusting any collection `url` and `count` values as needed.